PrasadP744/SRE-TASK/README.md

-THIS IS 75% Production ready setup. tweaks or mods needed. docker compose secrets hardening. due to time constraints i have not hardened the secrets and some issues came while masking the secrets which is in docker-compose file.
+THIS IS 75% Production ready setup. tweaks or mods needed>>>
-Gitea currently does not support the PKCE secret sharing method hence it is disabled. may be it will be added in the future.
+Terraform state file is not saved in any backend here . made it for one time use only .(for production) docker compose secrets hardening. (for production) for the  better understanding to the viewer or to clone this setup I did not masked any secrets or Gitea currently does not support the PKCE secret sharing method hence it is disabled. may be it will be added in the future.